Azure/AKS-Construction/docs/CreatingCiCd.md

 1. Subnet for App GW
 1. Nat Gateway (assigned to Aks subnet)
 1. Public IP Address (assigned to Nat Gateway for outbound)
-1. KeyVault with KMS key
-1. DNS Zone
+1. Public DNS Zone (used by External DNS in the smoke tests)

 GitHub secrets are used to store the resourceIds/names of these existing resources.
 When re-homing to a new target subscription, these resource should be created.